LoganMorneault/hello/README.md

 # Hello!

 If you're reading this, you probably want to take a look at some of the code I've written.
-Unfortunately, much of what I've made has been for school projects and policy requires that I do not make this work public.
+Unfortunately, much of what I've made has been for school projects or as part of a co-op and I am not permitted to make this work public.
 I am allowed to make individual repositories public for several days at a time so long as I get permission from course staff,  so if you'd like me to view my work please contact me at loganmorneault@gmail.com or morneault.l@northeastern.edu so I can do so.

 Some of my work is also available on Repl.it, an online code-editing service.
 Most of it is in C++ and relatively unimportant, although I have also made some games with a JavaScript library called KaBoom.js that can be played using the links below.
  - [Space Invaders](https://space-invaders.loganmorneault.repl.co/)